noi-techpark/stuart-chatbot/README.md

 `backend_heartbeat.py` is not strictly necessary, it just updates a status field so the web application is aware of the fact the queue is being processed (see the top left status indicator of the web interface).

+At this point the web interface is ready and will process your questions.

+The session information (including all past questions and answers) is stored in a local SQLite database (file stuart.db).
+It is recreated automatically at startup, if it is not present.

 ## A Note about the Models used